Types of Girl about the Globe – Beach GatG, History GatG, Sightseeing GatG

 Did you know? – Dubrovnik was the location used to film the King’s Landing in the Game of Thrones.

-Local’s Tip – “Walk the city walls early in the morning and take the cable car late afternoon… you miss the cruise and bus crowds.”
+Local’s Tip – “Walk the city walls early in the morning and take the cable car in the late afternoon.
+That way you avoid the cruise and bus crowds.”

-Solo’s Tip – “Lapad peninsula is a great spot with cafes, bars and cut shops.
+Solo's Tip – “Lapad peninsula is a great spot with cafes, bars and cute shops.
 You may also spot the Petar Sorkocevic Summer Palace in the distance.”